Mach-web/Machine_learning/README.md

 Implementation is mostly done by tensorflow and its dependencies.

-The repository covers udacity's course on Introduction to Tensorflow for deep learning and Tensorflow's playlist on youtube.
+The repository implements concepts in Tensorflow's playlist on youtube and Udacity's course on Introduction to Tensorflow for deep learning.